jmcuneo/a1-gettingstarted-a25/README.md

 - **Simple JavaScript animation**: Animated the image of the "moving-auv" to move across the screen and back.
 The script has a set of pixel positions, rotates through the positions and sets the image to the given location based on the size of the window.
-- **Other semantic HTML tags**: (1) <a> Added a link to my linked in page for more professional knowledge (2) <img> Added an image of myself and of my favorite dinosaur (3) <table> Used a table to hold language and corresponding experience (4) <marquee> Used marquee to have an image scroll across the screen (5) <li> Listed all computer science courses taken at WPI (6) <script> Added a JavaScript animation
+- **Other semantic HTML tags**: (1) <a> Added a link to my linked in page for more professional knowledge (2) <img> Added an image of myself and of my favorite dinosaur (3) <table> Used a table to hold technology/method and corresponding experience (4) <marquee> Used marquee to have an image scroll across the screen (5) <li> Listed all computer science courses taken at WPI (6) <script> Added a JavaScript animation